Kir89/spark-books-analysis/README.md

 2. The ***retrieve*** job, that will take the data stored in the DB as input, and do some more computation, in order to create the top 10 genres.
 This job will output the top list on screen.

 #### Why JDBC
 As you can see, the amount of data to be transfered to/from the DB is very small.
 For this reason we can stick to a JDBC connection, usually slower than other methods, but it allows us to easily change the DB by changing the application's configuration and the JDBC driver.
-For higher throughput MariaDB supports a Columnar Storage engine https://mariadb.com/kb/en/mariadb-columnstore/ with dedicated Bulk Data Adapters, but this is a specific implementation for MariaDB, it would be overkilling, and would not allow us to change the DB.
+For higher throughput MariaDB supports a Columnar Storage engine https://mariadb.com/kb/en/mariadb-columnstore/ with dedicated Bulk Data Adapters, but this is a specific implementation for MariaDB, it would be overkilling, and would not allow us to change the DB so easily.
 The latter could be useful in some situations.

 ### Environment setup

 I will assume you will work on Debian based Linux distribution (I use Lubuntu).
 For this reason, some commands (e.g. install new packages) may differ from your O/S version.
-I will also assume you have already Java Runtime and SDK installed (IntelliJ IDEA already provides a Java Runtime).
+I will also assume you have already Java Runtime and SDK installed (IntelliJ IDEA already provides a Java JDK).
 Otherwise you can install it following online tutorials, like this https://linuxize.com/post/install-java-on-ubuntu-18-04/.

 NOTE: I will not focus on the installation of IDE and Text Editor.
-You can find useful documentation/instructions on the links above.
+You can find useful documentation/instructions on the links mentioned above.

 1. **Data source**.
 Download the file "book_data.csv.zip" at https://www.kaggle.com/meetnaren/goodreads-best-books?select=book_data.csv.
 Note: Kaggle account needed.
 Put the downloaded file in the desired directory and unzip it
 ```bash